Contraceptive Use in the United States

 •Ninety-two percent of at-risk women with incomes of 300% or more of the federal poverty level are currently using contraceptives, compared with 89% among those living at 0–149% of the poverty line.

-• Cohabitors fall between married women and unmarried noncohabitors; 10% of at-risk cohabitors are not using a method.
+• Unmarried cohabitors fall between married women and unmarried women who are not cohabiting with their partner; 90% of at-risk cohabitors use a method.

 • Contraceptive use is common among women of all religious denominations.
 Eighty-nine percent of at-risk Catholics and 90% of at-risk Protestants currently use a contraceptive method.
 Among sexually experienced religious women, 99% of Catholics and Protestants have ever used some form of contraception.

-• Knowledge about contraceptive methods is a strong predictor of use among young adults: Among unmarried women aged 18–29, for each correct response on a contraceptive knowledge scale, the odds of currently using a hormonal or long-acting reversible method increased by 17%, and of using no method decreased by 17%.
+• Knowledge about contraceptive methods is a strong predictor of use among young adults: In a 2012 study among unmarried women aged 18–29, for each correct response on a contraceptive knowledge scale, women’s odds of currently using a hormonal or long-acting reversible method increased by 17%, and their odds of using no method decreased by 17%.

 WHICH METHODS DO WOMEN USE?

-• Sixty-four percent of women who practice contraception currently use nonpermanent methods, primarily hormonal methods (the pill, patch, implant, injectable and vaginal ring), the IUD and condoms.
-The rest rely on female (27%) or male (10%) sterilization.
+• Sixty-seven percent of women who practice contraception currently use nonpermanent methods, primarily hormonal methods (the pill, patch, implant, injectable and vaginal ring), IUDs and condoms.
+The rest rely on female (25%) or male (8%) sterilization.
 (See Table 1)

 • Four of every five sexually experienced women have used the pill.